-Is your partner always of Facebook or Twitter?
+Everyone is staying home and people are becoming more alert to their partner’s digital habits.
+Is your partner always on their phone?
 Who are they talking to?
 Are they having a digital affair?
-There’s no doubt social media sites like Facebook and Snapchat have made finding a new partner easier.
+There’s no doubt social media sites like Facebook, BeNaughty, CoverMe, and Snapchat have made finding a secret partner easier.
 However, they’ve also made it easier to get caught.
 Do you know the signs of a digital affair?
+The lockdown is forcing cheaters to move their in person affairs online.
+Some are using the time to find someone interesting and getting to know them online in anticipation of real life encounters when the lockdown is over.

 While no one post or comment means your partner is a definite sign your partner is cheating, keeping an eye on social media habits is important in measuring a relationship.
 In a survey of 2,400 UK adults, 23% found out their partner was cheating when they sneaked a look at their Facebook page.
 In fact, 33% of UK divorces cited Facebook as a contributor to the breakup.
 In the US divorce attorneys agree that social media has increasingly played a part in marriage breakdowns.
 In 2010, 81 percent of divorce attorneys surveyed by the American Academy of Matrimonial Lawyers said they’d seen an increase in the number of cases using social networking evidence in the five years prior.
 The attorneys also said Facebook was the number one source for finding online evidence, with 66 percent admitting they’d found evidence by combing the site.